opf/openproject/docs/system-admin-guide/system-settings/repositories/README.md

 > **Important note:** Managed GIT and SVN repositories in OpenProject are currently only supported in package-based installations.
 They are not supported in docker-based installations.

-To adapt repositories settings, go to System settings on the tab **Repositories** you can configure the following options.
+To adapt repositories settings, go to System settings on the tab **Repositories**.
+You can configure the following options:

 1. **Autofetch repository changes**.
 This option allows to automatically show commits in an OpenProject Repository.
 2. **Repository disk size cache**.
 In order to cache the repository disk size (displayed e.g. in repository page).